spdx/spdx-spec/chapters/snippet-information.md

 ### 9.5.1 Description

-This field contains the license the SPDX file creator has concluded as governing the snippet or alternative values if the governing license cannot be determined.
+This field contains the license the SPDX Document creator has concluded as governing the snippet or alternative values if the governing license cannot be determined.
 The options to populate this field are limited to:

 A valid SPDX License Expression as defined in Annex [D](SPDX-license-expressions.md).